Florida lottery winner Richard Lustig has won 7 grand lottery prizes. His lottery book details his ‘simple secret system’.

 - 9th Aug 2010 — $98,992.92 (Florida Fantasy 5)

 There’s also a $5,145 win on the Florida Lotto on 11th July 2009, but I don’t think he’s counting that one as a ‘grand’ prize.

 OK, but that’s still more than most lottery players have won though, right?
 So is it way beyond luck as he claims?
 And forgetting the hype, is the advice actually any good?

 The Big Problem With This Book

-There is some basic common sense advice in the book (although a lot less than I give away for free in my lottery tips!).
+There is some basic common sense advice in the (quite verbosely titled ‘Learn How To Increase Your Chances Of Winning The Lottery’) book – although a lot less than I give away for free in my lottery tips!
 Advice such as keeping tickets that lose as a tax deductible and/or for playing those second chance drawings.